Are you looking for the most efficient space heaters available?

 Although different kinds of energy-efficient space heaters come with various attributes, there are several features common to all units.

-It’s a good idea to keep these in mind when comparing heaters and weighing their pros and cons.
+It’s a good idea to keep these in mind when comparing economical electric heaters and weighing their pros and cons.
 The importance of each feature will depend on your individual needs and expectations.

 Naturally, every electric space heater is going to use electricity when turned on.
 Wattage is a way to determine just how much electricity is required to run a heater.
 Watts are units of power, which can be used to measure the rate at which energy is transferred.

 The higher the wattage of an appliance, the more energy it uses per second and the faster it works.
 Electric space heaters turn energy into heat, so in very simple terms, higher wattage means quicker heating.